-We introduced an electric charging station in a council car park (West Wear Street) in the City centre which opened on the 6th June 2019.
+We introduced an electric charging station in a council car park (West Wear Street as shown below) located in the city centre which opened on the 6th June 2019.
 The project partners were NECA, FASTNED, and the station was one of the first in the UK.
 The station is available for use by the public on a 24/7 basis and will contain rapid charges giving motorists the quickest charging facility available.